jordanterry/blog/_posts/2024-10-28-reusable-modules-easy-as-abi-lightning-blog.md

 ---
-title: '[Lightning Blog] Reusable Modules - Its as easy as ABI'
+title: 'Reusable Modules - Its as easy as ABI'
 date: '2024-10-28T10:56:21+00:00'
 author: Jordan Terry
 layout: post
-permalink: /reusable-modules-easy-as-abi-lightning-talk
+permalink: /reusable-modules-easy-as-abi-lightning-blog
 excerpt: |
   A "lightning blog" to accompany a lightning talk I have recently given at Kotlin London.
 I dig into the importance of visibility modifiers and declaring dependencies.